 When I started doing Yoga, I only practiced for a few minutes a day.
 Now I regularly practice 30 minutes to an hour every day with ease.

 When I started researching habits to try to help my students practice at home (James Clear was the biggest help) I found out that it’s not your motivation or desire, we don’t need a will of steel: all you need to do is commit to doing one yoga sequence once a day for 2 minutes.
-Our ability to successful do this is improved by:
+Our ability to successfully does this is improved by:

 • Commit to 2 minutes only